TV titans Trump, Oprah go head to head on U.S. campaign trail

 Georgia has one of the country’s strictest voter ID laws, measures Republicans say are needed to ensure no one votes illegally.
 Democrats contend the statutes unfairly block poor people and minority group members from voting.

-Voting rights groups sued Kemp, saying his office had inappropriately stopped processing more than 50,000 voter registration applications, many from black voters.
+Voting rights groups sued Kemp, saying his office had inappropriately stopped processing more than 50,000 voter registration applications, many from black voters, to improve his chances of winning.
 Other groups have challenged voting restrictions in states including North Dakota, Arkansas and Ohio.

 Abrams said improving the state’s healthcare system was at the top of the list of issues she wanted to tackle if elected, a message that lined up with Democrats’ national focus as they seek to gain control of at least one chamber of Congress, which would give them the ability to oppose Trump’s agenda.